Yogi Bhajan: Political influence in U.S.

-In March 2020, anti-cult activist Be Scofield published an article in her magazine The Guru reporting sexual abuse and rape of female followers and assistants including Dyson by Harbhajan Singh, based on "over a dozen original interviews".
-That same month, the Siri Singh Sahib Corporation commissioned An Olive Branch (AOB) to look into the allegations.
-The AOB report, published in August, found that it was "more likely than not" that Yogi Bhajan raped three women, injured eight women during sex, engaged in nonconsensual touching of nine people, showed pornography to minors, used sexually offensive language, directed women to shave their pubic hair, and directed women to have sex with other women, that his followers' claims that he was celibate were inaccurate, and that he "employed a variety of methods to control his students including compartmentalization, quid pro quo, promises, threats, slander, phone calls, guarding, and/or telling women they were his wife."
-The report acknowledged "the convictions of Yogi Bhajan's Supporters as accurate representations of their beliefs" rather than deliberate falsehoods.
-Soon after, other media published stories based on the report that considered the allegations to be true.

-Obituaries and memorials
+Death

 Harbhajan Singh died of complications of heart failure at his home in Española, New Mexico, on October 6, 2004, aged 75.
 He was survived by his wife, sons, daughter and five grandchildren.
 Obituaries appeared in The Los Angeles Times, the Times of India, The New York Times, and Yoga Journal.
 Khalsa's passing was noted by the Shiromani Gurdwara Parbandhak Committee, which closed its offices to commemorate his death.

 The State of New Mexico honored him by renaming State Highway 106 as the Yogi Bhajan Memorial Highway.
 The New Mexico Government took the unprecedented measure of flying its flags at half-mast for two days (Oct 7–8) in honour of Yogi Bhajan after his death on Oct 6, and declared Oct 23 "Yogi Bhajan Memorial Day".